clarityoverclever/clarityoverclever.github.io/_posts/2025-11-19-secure-powershell-automation-credential-management-across-windows-and-linux.md

 ## Final Thoughts
 In this post I attempted to illustrate some of the options available to you for secrets management.
 Like so many things, there is no "one right solution" and each approach comes with trade-offs that you will need to balance against your needs, and your environment.

 As you design PowerShell automations, aim to keep credentials out of plain text, prefer `PSCredential` and `SecureString` objects where possible, and consider adopting SecretManagement for long‑term, cross‑platform workflows.

-By balancing efficiency with security, you can build automations that are both powerful and responsible.
+Overall, by balancing efficiency with security, you can build automations that are both powerful and responsible.